Katie Taylor could defend her world titles against Miriam Gutierrez as WBA mandatory defence is overdue

 👋 @Serranosisters.
 We both signed contracts, all financial barriers have been removed and any training/travel issues are the same for both of us as I'm also training in the US.
 No more excuses, this is a fight to elevate the sport.
 August 22 is our time to make history.
 You in?— Katie Taylor (@KatieTaylor) June 28, 2020

-But the Puerto Rican, a four-weight world champion, has been reluctant to commit to a rescheduled clash with Taylor.
+But the Puerto Rican, a seven-weight world champion, has been reluctant to commit to a rescheduled clash with Taylor.

 Matchroom Boxing boss Hearn has "reached out" to Persoon, who hotly disputed her points defeat to Taylor at Madison Square Garden in New York last June.